nzRegularIT/roomba-esp8266/README.md

 ## The ESP8266
 Once I hooked the ESP8266 up to the programming board, things become much easier!
 I was able to plug the USB port into my machine, no drivers required, COM port was there, and I could load up a basic program!

+### Programming board
+Find one from AliExpress, search for "esp8266 test frame burner"

+### Arduino IDE
+1. Download Arduino IDE.
+2. Open you IDE and click on "File -> Preferences".
+3. In  "Aditional Boards Manager URLs" add this line and click on "OK": http://arduino.esp8266.com/stable/package_esp8266com_index.json
+4. Go to "Tools -> Board -> Boards Manager", type "ESP8266" and install it.
+5. Go againt to "Tools -> Board" and select "Generic ESP8266 Module".

 ## Badges